AaarchiGandhi/Cinephile/README2.md

 # Introduction

-Movie-Central-A-Single-Page-App-using-TMDB is a simple application that lets you browse the trending movies, search for movies and adds them as favourite to your dashboard.
+fMovie-Hub-Application is a simple application that lets you browse the trending movies, search for movies and adds them as favourite to your dashboard.

 # Getting Started